 Reduces Tax Obligation

 In the initial years, the depreciation charge is higher than in the later years. so, by adopting this method, the business can save tax by lowering its tax liability

 In the early years, higher depreciation is charged when the cost of repairs and maintenance is low.
 And in later years of asset life, low depreciation is charged when there is a higher cost of repairs and maintenance.
 This helps to make equality throughout the asset’s useful life.

 A business generates interest when it invests the depreciation outside the business.
 Consequently, this helps to generate more funds to replace the asset.

 The Minimum Loss at the Disposal

-The business will have a minimum loss when the asset will dispose of due to the innovation as a large part has already been changed into profit and loss account through depreciation.
+The business will have a minimum loss when the asset disposes of due to the innovation as a large part has already been changed into profit and loss account through depreciation.

 Depicts Poor Performance

-The double declining method is more complicated than the straight-line method. the calculations are to done carefully to avoid any costly mistake.
+The double-declining method is more complicated than the straight-line method.
+The calculations are to be done carefully to avoid any costly mistakes.